Editorial Standards

 - Luxury auto limits.
 For vehicles placed in service in 2025, first‑year limits are 20,200 with bonus or 12,200 without bonus, then 19,600, 11,800, and 7,060 thereafter.
 Prorate by business‑use percentage, and apply listed‑property rules if business use is 50% or less.

 - Listed property definition and records.
 Vehicles remain listed property with strict substantiation.
-Publication 946 also describes certain computers and entertainment equipment as listed property in specific circumstances.
+Publication 946 also describes certain entertainment equipment as listed property in specific circumstances (note: computers and peripheral equipment were removed from the listed property definition by TCJA for property placed in service after December 31, 2017, so the 50% business-use test no longer applies to business computers acquired after that date).
 Maintain contemporaneous records to protect your deduction and avoid recapture.

 Compliance note: Always cite the tax year on your schedules.
 For 2025 filings, do not use last year’s caps or percentages without verifying the current rules and dates above.